andoludo/ifctrano/README.md

 ifctrano verify
 ```

+# ⚠️ WARNING ⚠️

+**This package is still under construction and is largely a work in progress.**
+There are still several aspects that need further development, including:

+- Material and construction extraction
+- Slab and roof boundaries
+- Systems integration
+- Additional validation
+- Bug fixes
+- ...
+-
+Help and contribution are more than appreciated! 🚧

 ## Overview
 ifctrano is yet another **IFC to energy simulation** tool designed to translate **Industry Foundation Classes (IFC)** models into energy simulation models in **Modelica**.